pipebots/t3-teensy-locomotion/README.md

 When the motors are commanded to move the value of the encoders is checked.
 If they do not update the component is set to an error state in the diagnostics.

 ## E-Stop Activated
 Monitoring of an e-stop button is implemented and sets the driver to Error if pressed.
+The status read "Motors deactivated".
 A Key value pair also reports its status.
 Physically this disconnects the power from the motor drivers in my robot.

+## Side lights key value errors
+In the main driver status there is a key value pair for the LEDs.
+This updates with the colour set or 'off' if brightness is 0.
+- `Colour Error` means there is no matching case for the `colour` set in the message.
+The LEDs turn ~yellow (30, 20, 0, 0).
+- `LED not implemented` means there is no matching case for the `led` set in the message.
+Other LEDs do not update.